Mentorship

 5. I'm just starting a mentoring program.
 What are some great goals to set for a mentoring program and mentoring relationship?

 When setting goals for a mentoring program and relationship, use the REAL development goals format.
-This means your goals should be Relevant to you or your organization's objectives, Aspirational in nature, Experimental in their approach, and Learning-based.
+This means your goals should be Relevant to you or your organization's objectives, Experimental in their approach, Aspirational in nature, and Learning-based.
 Ensuring your goals are realistic and meet your needs will help ensure they succeed.

 6. How do I start a mentoring program?